Twipped/InterviewThis/InterviewThis.md

 - Do you have a code review process?

+- Does your team encourage the use of SOLID and DRY design principles to avoid cyclomatic complexity?
+  - What is your take on object calisthenics?

+- What is your team's process for choosing third party code libraries?

 - Do you have established code style rules?
+  - Did you create your own style guide, or are you using a third party's (PEP8, PSRs, Standard JS, etc)
+  - Is there an automated linting process to validate your styles?
   - Tabs or spaces?
+(If relevent)
   - Allman or BSD braces?
+(If relevent)
+  - Semicolons?
+(If relevent)

 - What are your development environments like?
   - Virtual Machines?
 Local (VirtualBox) or Remote (ESXi)?